vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

    be stopped while the event is buffered and then restarted with an identical configuration.
 At this point, the old source will be distinct from the current source, despite having the same configured name.
-As such, the persisted identifier for the source must stay the same across configuration reloads, but must be different for each run of Vector.
+As such, the source identifier must be different for each run of Vector.

 ## Internal Proposal